khulnasoft/integrations-core/ray/README.md

 ## Overview

-This check monitors [Ray][1] through the Datadog Agent.
+This check monitors [Ray][1] through the Khulnasoft Agent.
 Ray is an open-source unified compute framework that makes it easy to scale AI and Python workloads, from reinforcement learning to deep learning to tuning, and model serving.

 ## Setup